kaiachain/metaverse-knowledge-kit/docs/game-based-sdk/chainsafe/before-you-start.md

 To get started, here are some details you should consider while reading the documentation.

-## Klaytn Gas Fee <a id="Klaytn Gas Fee"></a>
+## Kaia Gas Fee <a id="Kaia Gas Fee"></a>

-Klaytn has a fixed gas fee, so make sure to do the following steps to setting up your Metamask:
+Kaia has a fixed gas fee, so make sure to do the following steps to setting up your Metamask:

 * Click on ***Turn on Enhanced Gas Fee UI*** in Settings to set gas fee
 * Set the ***Enable Enhanced Gas Fee UI*** toggle to *ON* and exit Settings.

-Click [here](https://docs.klaytn.foundation/dapp/tutorials/connecting-metamask#send-klay) for more details.
+Click [here](https://docs.kaia.io/docs/build/tutorials/connecting-metamask/#step-4-send-klay-) for more details.

-## Klaytn RPC URL and Chain ID <a id="Klaytn RPC URL and Chain ID"></a>
+## Kaia RPC URL and Chain ID <a id="Kaia RPC URL and Chain ID"></a>

-*Klaytn mainnet: RPC URL* = https://public-node-api.klaytnapi.com/v1/cypress Chain ID = 8217
+*Kaia mainnet: RPC URL* = https://public-node-api.klaytnapi.com/v1/cypress Chain ID = 8217

-*Klaytn testnet: RPC URL* = https://api.baobab.klaytn.net:8651/ Chain ID = 1001
+*Kaia testnet: RPC URL* = https://api.baobab.klaytn.net:8651/ Chain ID = 1001

 ## ABI formatting <a id="ABI Formatting"></a>
 The ABI has a special formatting.
 Replace the " with \" , otherwise it will not be recognise by the SDK.